-- 6) Potential Bus Stop in Calipatria: ICTC has evaluated all of its fixed route service routes to attempt to provide service to the east side of Calipatria.
-Staff conducted time trials as well utilized several types of buses to verify buses would not have issues with other existing stops within proposed routes.
-Potential stops for the area include a stop along Commercial Avenue and potentially another stop near Alexandria Street.
-Staff is proposing to utilize its IVC Express route to potentially service the area.
-Final location and infrastructure associated with the potential bus stop(s) is pending discussion with the city of Calipatria staff. - 7) State Route 86 (Northbound) Border Patrol Checkpoint: State Route 86 (Northbound) Border Patrol Checkpoint: In August 2017 following a year of coordination, Caltrans, the County of Imperial and ICTC met with CBP management and operations staff achieved consensus for a new conceptual alternative prepared by Caltrans.
+- 3) Calexico East Port of Entry Bridge Widening Project: The Project proposes to widen the bridge over the All-American Canal at the U.S./Mexico border approximately 0.7 miles south of State Route (SR) 7.
+The project proposes to widen the existing structure by adding four-lanes: Two New Northbound Auto Lanes and Two New Northbound Commercial Vehicle Lanes.
+In May 2018, Caltrans and ICTC received \$3,000,000 from the California Transportation Commission and the Trade Corridor Enhancement Program (TCEP) to complete the Project Approval and Environmental Document (PA/ED) for the project.
+In June 2018, Caltrans completed a Project Initiation Document (PID).
+In Fall of 2018, the PA/ED phase was initiated by Caltrans, technical studies for the National Environment Policy Act (NEPA) document under Caltrans as the NEPA lead are in progress and is scheduled for completion in May 2020.
+In December 2018, was awarded \$20 million under the U.S. Department of Transportation's BUILD discretionary grant program to complete the Design-Build construction phase.
+ICTC staff completed the procurement process and award action was taken on March 24, 2021.
+Next steps include issuing a notice to proceed to Hazard Construction to initiate the design of the project.
+ICTC has recently advertised a Request for Proposals for Construction Management services to provide engineering support on behalf of ICTC through design and construction. - 4) State Route 86 (Northbound) Border Patrol Checkpoint: State Route 86 (Northbound) Border Patrol Checkpoint: In August 2017 following a year of coordination, Caltrans, the County of Imperial and ICTC met with CBP management and operations staff achieved consensus for a new conceptual alternative prepared by Caltrans.
 The LTA Board met on September 27, 2017, staff presented the Board with a fund request for \$1.3 million from the 5% Regional Highway Set-Aside from the Measure D allocations.
 A Consultant Agreement with AECOM for design and construction engineering was approved by the LTA on February 28, 2018.
-Following our ICTC Board meeting in late Septermber 2020, ICTC has initiated a traffic study as required by Caltrans.
+Following our ICTC Board meeting in late September 2020, ICTC has initiated a traffic study as required by Caltrans.
 Design work has been delayed due to Border Patrol's concern related to their ability to provide additional funding necessary to meet their operational requirements.
 Discussions have been on-going through to this week of March 15, 2021.
 On Wednesday, March 17th ICTC received confirmation from Border Patrol Headquarters in Washington D.C. that they wish to proceed with the original Canopy Design that is similar to Interstate 8 Pine Valley Checkpoint.

-As discussed and confirmed with Border Patrol, ICTC will only provide the remaining funds we have available of approximately \$1 million to complete the traffic study, 100% design plans, and construction of the canopy, lighting related to the canopy, and traffic related improvements required by Caltrans.
+As discussed and confirmed with Border Patrol, ICTC will only provide the remaining funds we had available (February 2021) of approximately \$1 million to complete the traffic study, 100% design plans, and construction of the canopy, lighting related to the canopy, and traffic related improvements required by Caltrans.
 Border Patrol has committed paying for all other construction related costs and Border Patrol will lead the construction contract.
+Border Patrol, Caltrans and ICTC are having weekly meetings to complete design plans and Caltrans Permits with a goal to begin construction in Fall 2021 with construction completed in approximately six months after construction begins.
+Detailed schedule is being developed.